 To preserve their cultural identity and to promote bilingual competences, in many Länder, children and young people with migrant backgrounds receive supplementary instruction in their native language for up to five periods a week, which covers the geography, history and culture of their native country.

-Measures shall also be offered at vocational schools to promote the language skills of young people with migrant backgrounds.
+Measures shall also be offered at vocational schools to promote the language skills of young people with migrant backgrounds or non-German language of origin.
 This is supplemented by vocational orientation measures with analyses of potential and practical investigations of professional fields.
-Additional funds are to be made available for vocational schools with a high proportion of young people with a migration background, e.g. to increase the proportion of teachers with a migration background or to support teachers with socio-educational experts from child and youth welfare.
+Additional funds are to be made available for vocational schools with a high proportion of young people with a migration background or non-German language of origin, e.g. to increase the proportion of teachers with a migration background or to support teachers with socio-educational experts from child and youth welfare.

 The significant rise in the number of refugees of compulsory school age poses a big problem for the Federation and Länder, a problem that can only be overcome by using a considerable number of resources.
 This relates to additional funds to create spatial capacities and the employment of teachers, social workers and integration helpers.
 The integration of young refugees in schools also calls for special support measures, socio-educational and psychological care as well a complex cooperation between all persons and institutions involved in caring for and supporting refugees.
 Furthermore, the Länder are greatly expanding their schemes for teacher training as well as continued education and training for teachers in the field of inter-cultural education and German as a second language or German as a foreign language.
 The Federation and the Länder hold regular talks to coordinate the responsibilities, the organisation and the financing of these schemes.